Kyrenia: Middle ages

-With the division of the Roman Empire into an eastern and a western empire, in 395 Cyprus came under the Byzantine emperors and the Greek Orthodox Church.
+With the division of the Roman Empire into an eastern and a western empire, in 395, Cyprus came under the Byzantine emperors and the Greek Orthodox Church.
 The Byzantine emperors fortified Kyrenia's Roman castle and in the 10th century, they constructed in its vicinity a church dedicated to Saint George, which the garrison used as a chapel.
-Then, when in 806, Lambousa was destroyed in the Arab raids, Kyrenia grew in importance because its castle and garrison offered its inhabitants protection and security.
-Isaac Komnenos of Cyprus, the island's last Byzantine governor, sent his family and treasures to the castle for safety in 1191 when King Richard I of England went to war with him and became the island's new master.
+Then, when in 806, Lambousa was destroyed in the Arab raids, Kyrenia grew in importance as its castle and garrison offered its inhabitants protection and security.
+Isaac Komnenos of Cyprus, the island's last Byzantine governor, sent his family and treasures to the castle for safety in 1191 when King Richard I of England went to war with him and became the island's new ruler.

 The Tomb of Hazreti Ömer, located near Çatalköy, dates back to early Islam and is an important pilgrimage site for Muslims.

 Richard's rule was not welcomed in Cyprus so he sold the island first to the Knights Templar, and then in 1192, to Guy of Lusignan.
-Under Frankish rule, the villages of the district of Kyrenia became feudal estates and the town became once again the administrative and commercial centre for its region.
+Under Frankish rule, the villages of the district of Kyrenia became feudal estates and the town once again became the administrative and commercial centre of its region.
 The Lusignans enlarged the castle, built a wall and towers around the town, and extended the fortifications to the harbour.
 They also fortified the Byzantine castles of Saint Hilarion, Buffavento and Kantara, which, together with Kyrenia Castle, protected the town from land and sea attacks.
 Kyrenia castle played a pivotal role in the island's history during the many disputes among the Frankish kings, as well as the conflicts with the Genoese.